On the eigenproblem for Gaussian bridges

 where we set $\mu_n := \nu_n/\pi$ and $\widetilde \mu_n := \widetilde \nu_n/\pi$ as in Lemma \ref{lem1}.

-As before, we will first replace the exact values by their leading asymptotic terms and then will argue that the error, thus introduced, is negligible on the suitable scale.
-To this end, define (c.f. \eqref{phin}):
+As before, we will first replace the exact values by their leading asymptotic terms and then argue that the error, thus introduced, is negligible on the suitable scale.
+To this end, define, cf. \eqref{phin} and \eqref{bndp_exact},

 where $\eta_H$ is the constant defined in \eqref{etaH}.

 \begin{lem} \ The function $\widetilde\varphi^a_n(t)=\widetilde\varphi_n^{1,a}(t)+\widetilde\varphi_n^{2,a}(t)+\widetilde\varphi_n^{3,a}(t)$, satisfies